markterence/discord-quest-completer/README.md

 _TL;DR: Linux and macOS are not supported._

-Currently only Windows is supported.
-But I will try to add Linux support if I can.
-I don't have a MacOS machine to test on so MacOS support is not gonna happen.
+Currently, only Windows is supported.
+I will try to add Linux support if I can.
+I don't have a macOS machine to test on, so macOS support is not going to happen.

-The reason for not having Linux and MacOS support right is that I want to make sure that the dummy game runner have minimal size like around 100KB or less for each platforms.
-For Windows on example, I used Rust and `windows` crate to use Win32 API to create a dummy window, this compiles to a small 136KB executable.
-I also tried a C# .net app which is fantastically small its only 7KB but can't make it to where Discord can detect it.
+The reason for not having Linux and macOS support right now is that I want to make sure the dummy game runner has a minimal size — around 100KB or less for each platform.
+For Windows, for example, I used Rust and the `windows` crate to access the Win32 API and create a dummy window.
+This compiles to a small 136KB executable.
+I also tried a C# .NET app, which is fantastically small — only 7KB — but it may require the end-user to install the .NET 4.7 Runtime.

-For Linux, I don't know where to start yet.
-I will try to explore more of what to use and make sure the runner binary is small.
-It's also a pain (Wine, Proton, etc. How does discord detection work in linux.
-LMAO same for MacOS).
-Also the Microsoft Webview2 on Linux or through Wine is somehow problematic to install and get it running.
+For Linux, I don’t know where to start yet.
+I will try to explore more options to keep the runner binary small.
+It’s also a pain (Wine, Proton, etc. How does Discord detection even work on Linux?
+LMAO — same for macOS).
+Additionally, if you are trying to run the windows build trough Wine in Linux, some of the dependencies such as Microsoft WebView2 somewhat problematic to install and get running.

 ---